aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-conversion-&-transformation/save-pdfs-as-xlsx-spreadsheets/_index.md

 ### How do I install Aspose.PDF for Java?

-You can download the Aspose.PDF for Java library from the official website at [https://releases.aspose.com/pdf/java/](https://releases.aspose.com/pdf/java/).
+You can download the Aspose.PDF for Java library from the website at [https://releases.aspose.com/pdf/java/](https://releases.aspose.com/pdf/java/).
 Follow the installation instructions provided on their website.

 ### Can I convert PDFs to other formats using Aspose.PDF for Java?